 Persistent Objects and InterSystems IRIS SQL

-A key feature in InterSystems IRIS is its combination of object technology and SQL.
+A key feature in InterSystems IRIS® is its combination of object technology and SQL.
 You can use the most convenient access mode for any given scenario.
 This chapter describes how InterSystems IRIS provides this feature and gives an overview of your options for working with stored data.
-It discusses the following topics:

-: a database combined with an object-oriented programming language.
+InterSystems IRIS is a multi-model data platform combined with an object-oriented programming language.
 As a result, you can write flexible code that does all of the following: